 The Nebty name (meaning “two ladies”) related to the goddess of Upper and Lower Egypt: Nekhbet, represented by the vulture and patron diety of Upper Egypt; and Wadjet, represented by the cobra and patron diety of Lower Egypt.

 Her successor, Thutmose III, was popularly known for building the military strength of the empire and leading the army to great success.
 He is widely referred to as the ‘Napoleon of Egypt.’

 The next king worthy of mentioning here is Akhenaten I whose previous name was Amenhotep IV.
 His mother was Tiye.
 She was the first cohort and the great wife of Pharaoh Amenhotep III.
 She was the matriarch of the Amarna family which produced many kings in Egypt.
 Akhenaten changed the Egyptian religion from polytheistic (belief in many gods) to henotheistic (belief in a single diety but acknowledging the existence of other gods).
-He was the ‘God ‘ called Aten which he began worshiping in the 4th year of his reign.
+He began worshipped the ‘God ‘ called Aten in the 4th year of his reign.
 He reigned between 1353 BCE to 1336 BCE.
 His period can be remembered for the flourish of Egyptian arts, music, and drama.